 We also somehow ended up at Sai Daeng Beach by heading back towards the main road and taking a different turning.
 You park at the top of the cliff and make your way down to the beach via a fancy bar/restaurant.

-This bay was a little harder to find and it was a pretty quiet spot for a refreshing swim after a dusty scooter ride.
 The sand was nicer than at Shark Bay but the sea was rougher, ideal for us as we like to get abused by the crashing waves rather than just floating around.
-We would really recommend seeking this bay out if you’re on the island and have some wheels.

 We had to give a special mention to the Pirate Bar in Ban Kao Bay.
 We went for a mini hike across the island on our second night there in search of somewhere for a cheeky sunset beer and stumbled upon this watering hole.

-It’s one of those places where you have to follow the badly hand written signs dotted along the shoreline to find, you even have to pass through another restaurant on the way, confusing the staff as you go.
+It’s one of those places where you have to follow the badly handwritten signs dotted along the shoreline to find, you even have to pass through another restaurant on the way, confusing the staff as you go.

 It was truly the first moment that we just sat down and chilled, beer in hand and smiled at each other, both thinking… you know Koh Tao isn’t all that bad!
 After all, we chose this island despite all the awesome things to do in Phuket, another Thai beach paradise.

-We also quickly realised that our closest strip of sand wasn’t exclusive to the resort that faced onto it and enjoyed a cool can of Chang there each evening with the place to ourselves.
 Unless we really want to hang out and socialise we would always grab a bottle or can of local brew from the shop and sneak down to the beach to enjoy it with just the sound of the lapping waves for company.

 Accommodation on Koh Tao

-Koh Tao has a place for every budget but seems to really split opinion.
-I think the main issues lie in the definition of the term ‘resort’.
-This word is included in the name of many places across the island and gives people a mixed bag of expectations but if going by ‘western’ standards (it loathes me to type that) there are only a handful of true resorts.
+This word is included in the names of many places across the island and gives people a mixed bag of expectations but if going by "Western" standards (it loathes me to type that) there are only a handful of true resorts.

-Many places labelled resorts are little more than a collection of bungalows or bamboo huts with non existing service which leads to some scathing reviews.
 The trick if you have a higher budget is to do your research, pick your side of the island (chilled or party beach?!) and book ahead.

 We paid around 1,300 THB (£26) per night for a bungalow with AC, a fan room would be cheaper.
 It’s fine if you just want the basics and are on a tight budget, read the reviews and you’ll get the idea but we can’t personally recommend staying there.
-Maybe it was the weird rubber coated pillows, yes rubber, which made our heads sweat that put us off the place but I’m sure you can find better digs for the same price or cheaper.

 Cheap accommodation is plentiful on Koh Tao and very often the dive schools will chuck in a free bed with their courses but be aware that these might be quite grotty from what we have heard.
-A little research goes a long way and will ensure you can enjoy the natural beauty of the island hassle free.

 Just as we were warming to the place our 4 nights were up and it was time to leave.
 We contemplated staying a few nights longer but decided to look for some beach time on the mainland just north of Chumphon.